 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.

 Physical tiredness is one thing.
 But tiredness of heart and soul is another, and I knew that my doctor had come when I needed him.
 My heart had just admitted to not being well.
 But why did my soul not feel at peace?
 Why did I not feel his rest in my soul?
 Perhaps I have not been taking his yoke, but my own.
 Perhaps I have not been coming to him – definitely not as much lately, anyway, with all these things going on.
 And then a quiet thought.
 Is it possible that most of our wanderings away – and some of our spiritual weariness? – our lapses in memory, our goings astray are simply because at the moment of departure, we don’t really, truly believe?
 Could it be that we don’t come to him and take his yoke on ourselves, but go about finding solutions without him because we have forgotten that he really is?
-Is that why when difficulty knocks at our door, it is so easy to lose our focus on Him, and look for other answers, or alternate routes, even when we know full well (when we are away from the present difficulties and fears) that they are not real or true answers?
+Is that why when difficulty knocks at our door, it is so easy to lose our focus on Him, and look for other answers, or alternate routes, even when we know full well (when away from the present difficulties and fears) that they are not real or true answers?
 If I had no doubt that God is real, and working in my life towards a good end, would I not be able to say confidently, “All is well with my soul?”

 For he had this testimony, that he pleased God.